ExchangeAnalyzer/BuildNumbersXMLFile/README.md

-This PowerShell script scrapes the Exchange Server build numbers page on TechNet to generate the XML file used by Exchange Analyzer.
+This PowerShell script scrapes the Exchange Server build numbers page on Microsoft Docs to generate the XML file used by Exchange Analyzer.